lequeso/awesomeincu-2015/_tutorials/unity-pong.md

 the next couple of lines are variables, or objects the class should know about.
 By making these variables 'public,' we can adjust them through our Unity interface as well.
 If we have variables we don't want other developers to see in the Unity interface, we should call them 'private'.
 Unity may automatically add lines for a function called Start(), but we won't be using that, so you can delete that function.

-The first two lines we add will denote the keys that we'll press to move the paddles, and the next one is the speed of the paddle, and the last one is a reference to our Rigidbody.
+The first two lines we add will denote the keys that we'll press to move the paddles (W goes up, S goes down), and the next one is the speed of the paddle, and the last one is a reference to our Rigidbody that we'll use later.

-	public KeyCode moveUp = KeyCode.UpArrow;
+	public KeyCode moveUp = KeyCode.W;
-    public KeyCode moveDown = KeyCode.DownArrow;
+    public KeyCode moveDown = KeyCode.S;
     public float speed = 10.0f;
     private Rigidbody2D rb2d;